clbanning/mxj/readme.md

 interoperate with my components.

-The better solution is to just provide an alternative HTTP handler that receives XML doc messages and parses it into a map[string]interface{} variable and then reuse all the JSON-based code.
+The better solution is to just provide an alternative HTTP handler that receives XML messages and parses it into a map[string]interface{} variable and then reuse all the JSON-based code.
 The Go xml.Unmarshal() function does not provide the same option of unmarshaling XML messages into map[string]interface{} variables.
 So I wrote a couple of small functions to fill this gap and released them as the x2j package.